pearlgw/pearlgw/README.md

 - Cepkin: A website for creating and managing laundry queues.
 - Digital Sales Platform: A digital platform for conducting sales with roles for admin, producers, and resellers.
 - Voting System: A project for creating and managing voting processes.
+- IoT API & ML Waste Detection: An API created for IoT systems, integrating Machine Learning models to detect waste.
+- Image Display Web App: A web app built using Next.js that displays image results along with the background of the website creation.

 ---